Round-robin tournament: Tournament length

 The main disadvantage of a round robin tournament is the time needed to complete it.
 Unlike a knockout tournament where half of the participants are eliminated after each round, a round robin requires one round less than the number of participants.
-For instance, a tournament of 16 teams can be completed in just 4 rounds (i.e. 15 matches) in a knockout (single elimination) format; a double elimination tournament format requires 30 (or 31) matches, but a round-robin would require 15 rounds (i.e. 120 matches) to finish if each competitor faces each other once.
+For instance, a tournament of 16 teams can be completed in just 4 rounds (i.e. 15 matches) in a knockout format; a double elimination tournament format requires 30 (or 31) matches, but a round-robin would require 15 rounds (i.e. 120 matches) to finish if each competitor faces each other once.

 Other issues stem from the difference between the theoretical fairness of the round robin format and practice in a real event.
 Since the victor is gradually arrived at through multiple rounds of play, teams who perform poorly, who might have been quickly eliminated from title contention, are forced to play out their remaining games.
 Thus games are played late in the competition between competitors with no remaining chance of success.
 Moreover, some later matches will pair one competitor who has something left to play for against another who does not.
 It may also be possible for a competitor to play the strongest opponents in a round robin in quick succession while others play them intermittently with weaker opposition.
 This asymmetry means that playing the same opponents is not necessarily completely equitable.

 There is also no scheduled showcase final match unless (by coincidence) two competitors meet in the last match of the tournament, with the result of that match determining the championship.
 A notable instance of such an event was the 1950 FIFA World Cup match between Uruguay and Brazil.